 El Retiro: Colonial Living In The Cool Colombian Mountains

 El Retiro is somewhat sleepy during the week, but its cafés and restaurants come to life on the weekends as people from Medellín—many of whom have second homes in the area—come to enjoy its charms.
-The constant flow of visitors and the number of new projects going up in the area bode well for anyone who is considering buying here.
+The constant flow of visitors and the number of new projects going up in the area bode well for anyone considering buying here.

 Puebla: A Cool Highland City In Colonial Mexico

-As to the climate, Puebla sits at an altitude of about 7,000 feet (2,135 meters).
-The average high temperature is 77°F (25°C), with a seasonal variation of about ±5°F. Overnight lows average 49°F (9.5°C).
-This will pass as temperate for most of us.
+As for the climate, Puebla sits at an altitude of about 2,135 meters and enjoys a subtropical highland climate.
+The average high temperature is 77°F, with a seasonal variation of about ±5°F. Overnight lows average 49°, passing as optimum temperatures for most of us.